 The Story Telling Project, founded by Rey Bufi, aims to help children in their formative years become passionate readers and enthusiastic learners through storytelling.
 They reach out to remote communities to help underprivileged children learn and embrace the culture of reading and writing.
 They need volunteer teachers, story tellers, assistants, and artists.

 Tahanang Balik-Alay is a shelter for poor and abandoned elderly established by the Uplift Community Development Foundation, Inc. in Taytay, Rizal.
 They welcome volunteers and visitors who would like to share their time and resources with the elders.
 They are also in special need of doctors who could regularly visit the shelter to diagnose the elderly who are vulnerable to sickness.

-These three organizations are just some of the active partners of iVolunteer Philippines who is holding the biggest Volunteer Expo in the country on March 5-6, 2016 at the Glorietta Activity Center, Makati City.
-The event brings together over 25 non-profit organizations involved in diverse advocacies which might resonate with each one, such as Youth and Education, Poverty, Disaster, Health, Elderly and Persons with Disabilities, Environment, Animal Welfare, Governance, as well as Culture and Sports.
+These three organizations are just some of the active partners of iVolunteer Philippines who will be with us in the biggest Volunteer Expo in the country on March 5-6, 2016 at the Glorietta Activity Center, Makati City.
+The event brings together over 25 non-profit organizations in total, which will represent different advocacies such as Youth and Education, Poverty, Disaster, Health, Elderly and Persons with Disabilities, Environment, Animal Welfare, Governance, as well as Culture and Sports.